The Orbitally Selective Mott Phase in Electron Doped Twisted TMDs: A Possible Realization of the Kondo Lattice Model: Continuum dispersion

-In order to obtain a good approximation of the lowest mini-bands we use a 19 band model without counting degeneracy of spin and specie.
-In Fig.~\ref{fig:minibands} of the main text we compare the two lowest minibands for the two species (specie $a$ colored blue, and specie $b$ colored red) for realistic parameters of four candidate materials.
+The potential has three fold rotational symmetry which states that: $V_0(\hat{R}(\frac{2}{3}\pi)\pmb{G_{i}})=V_0(\pmb{G_{i}})$ and $V_0(-\pmb{G_{i}})=V^{*}_0(\pmb{G_{i}})$.
+To obtain the miniband structure of the lowest mini-bands we use a 19 band model without counting degeneracy of spin and species.
 For simplicity we take the moir\'e potential strength to be uniform across platforms and given by $V_0 = 15$ meV~\cite{wu2018hubbard,zhang2019moir}.

-As can be seen a generic feature of these miniband structures is the overlap of bands belonging to different species.
-Note that the overlapping minibands are not necessarily the same numeral sub band\footnote{Note that all bands are spin degenerate.
-This degeneracy is ``accidental" and results from the parabolic band approximation, which will thus be lifted by trigonal warping.}.
+In Fig. \ref{fig:minibands} we compare the two lowest minibands for the two species (species $a$ colored blue, and species $b$ colored red) for realistic parameters of two candidate materials.
+As can be seen a feature of these miniband structures is the overlap of bands belonging to different species.
+Note that the overlapping minibands are not necessarily the same numeral sub band.
+As shown in panel (a) for WS$_2$ the overlap is between the first excited band of one species and the lowest miniband of the other (the same is true for WSe$_2$ and MoSe$_2$).
+On the other hand for MoS$_2$ the overlap occurs between the lowest minibands of the two species (panel b).
+Upon restriction to the two bands of interest (namely, those that are overlapping) we obtain the dispersion in Eq.\eqref{eq:H_b}.